yaoxue1993/DiffSynth-Engine/docs/tutorial.md

 *   `width`: Video frame width.
 *   `num_frames`: Number of video frames.
 *   `num_inference_steps`: The number of inference steps.
 Generally, more steps lead to longer computation time but higher video quality.
-*   `tiled`: Whether to enable tiled processing for the VAE.
-This option is disabled by default.
-Enabling it can reduce VRAM usage.
-*   `tile_size`: The window size for tiled VAE processing.
-*   `tile_stride`: The stride for tiled VAE processing.
 *   `seed`: The random seed.
 A fixed seed ensures reproducible results.

 #### Loading LoRA